 Leading Sustainability focuses on maintaining organizations' environmental, social, and financial well-being through comprehensive and balanced attention to its system of resources and stakeholders.
 A firm's chief sustainability officer (CSO)—and counterparts in the nonprofit and public sectors—links operations, financial planning, marketing, social responsibility, and other key functions to promote sustainability as strategy.
 The Leading Sustainability specialization prepares leaders to guide their organizations toward a greener future across the entire spectrum of their activities.
 Courses engage students in stakeholder communications, environmental studies, corporate social responsibility, finance, regulatory issues, historical and social policy perspectives, advocacy and social action, and specific technical specialties.
 Successful students—those able to cross disciplinary boundaries—will shape this emerging field to address the intersecting challenges of global climate change, resource depletion, and innovative organization design.

 Students interested in this area of study should take the Leadership for Sustainability Strategies course.
-Those interested in the management aspects of sustainability should also take Corporate Philanthropy and Social Responsibility and at least one other course from the list below.
+Those interested in the management aspects of sustainability should also take Corporate Sustainability and Social Responsibility and at least one other course from the list below.
 Those interested in the policy aspects of sustainability should take Global Urban Environmental Policy and at least one other course from the list below.

 Charles Allison, John Clinton